spncrptrsn/spncrptrsn.github.io/quest_design.md

  * Failing that conversation check, give up and consume his spirit for source.
 In his final moments he tries to appease you.
 Gain a journal entry wondering what he meant.
  * Pick up the Source Orb and get a journal entry wondering what a magister was doing with a gem of pure source in his pocket.
 This can be done without using Spirit Vision, and missing the spirit entirely.

+ Here's an example of how that encounter might play out:

+ VIDEO

+ Suppose you didn't have an elf in your party?
+As you make your way to Arx, another unmissable quest update occurs in the form of an NPC who accosts you.